Kristina-Shlapakova/Checklist/README.md

 2.2 Сheck the unregistered login or phone number

 # Sign Up
+3.1 Check all fields with valid data

+3.2 Not fill  the required fields, click Sign Up

+3.4 Check the phone number/email already registered users

-1.7 Check the fields for the max number of symbols
+3.5 Check the fields for the max number of symbols